microsoft/documentdb/CONTRIBUTING.md

 ## Pull Requests

 We want to ensure all contributions made by the developer community are correctly licensed.
 To achieve this, DocumentDB uses a Developer Certificate of Origin (DCO).
 The DCO is a declaration attached to each commit to the project.
-A message that simply adds a Signed-off-by statement to every commit to DocmentDB is all that is needed and this confirms that the committer agrees to the DCO, which can be located at https://developercertificate.org/.
+A message that simply adds a Signed-off-by statement to every commit to DocumentDB is all that is needed and this confirms that the committer agrees to the DCO, which can be located at https://developercertificate.org/.

 DocumentDB requires every contribution to be signed with a DCO through a known identity.
 Anonymous names or pseudonyms cannot be used.
 An example of a DCO signed commit message is: